 Part-time equal pay case

-On 30 June 2017 PPTA and four courageous PPTA members lodged a legal case with the Employment Relations Authority and sought mediation to resolve the long-standing issue of part-time secondary teachers not receiving pro-rata non-contact time (or compensation in lieu of this time).
+On 30 June 2017, the PPTA and four courageous PPTA members lodged a legal case with the Employment Relations Authority.
+They sought mediation to resolve the long-standing issue of part-time secondary teachers not receiving pro-rata non-contact time, or compensation in lieu of this time.

 Mediation was the first step towards resolution.